 - No work that infringes on the copyright of others.

-If you are unsure if the work you want commissioned is suitable - don't hesitate to get in touch for a consultation.
+If you are unsure if the work you want commissioned is suitable - don't hesitate to get in touch for a free consultation.

 Things that help the process go as smoothly as possible